cotes2020/jekyll-theme-chirpy/_posts/01AWS/IAM/Auth/2020-07-18-AWS-organizations.md

 > - any user, group, or role in that account is denied access to any other service's operations.

 - **You can attach an SCP to the following entities**:
-  - A root: <font color=blue> affects all accounts in the organization </font>
+  - A root: <font color=LightSlateBlue> affects all accounts in the organization </font>
-  - An OU: <font color=blue> affects all accounts in that OU and all accounts in any OUs in that OU subtree </font>
+  - An OU: <font color=LightSlateBlue> affects all accounts in that OU and all accounts in any OUs in that OU subtree </font>
   - Or an individual account